-If you are a beneficial owner of shares held in street name and do not provide the entity that holds your shares with specific voting instructions, the entity that holds your shares may generally vote at its discretion on "routine" matters.
+If you are a beneficial owner of shares held in street name and do not provide the entity that holds your shares with specific voting instructions, the entity that holds your shares may generally vote at its discretion on matters that are considered "routine" under applicable rules.
 However, if the entity that holds your shares does not receive instructions from you on how to vote your shares on a "non-routine" matter, it will be unable to vote your shares on that matter.
 This is generally referred to as a "broker non-vote."

-Q: Which proposals in this Proxy Statement are considered "routine" or "non-routine" matters?
+Q: Which proposals in this Proxy Statement are considered "routine" matters and which are considered "non-routine" matters?